CSTR-Edinburgh/Ossian/README.md

 ./corpus/rm/text_corpora/wikipedia_10K_words/
 ```

 Let's start by building some voices on this tiny dataset.
 The results will sound bad, but if you can get it to speak, no matter how badly, the tools are working and you can retrain on more data of your own choosing.
+Below are instructions on how to train HTS-based and neural network based voices on this data.

 You can download 1 hour sets of data in various languages we prepared here: http://tundra.simple4all.org/ssw8data.html

-# A) HMM-based voice
+# A) DNN-based voice

 Ossian trains voices according to a given 'recipe' -- the recipe specifies a sequence of processes which are applied to an utterance to turn it from text into speech, and is given in a file called ```$OSSIAN/recipes/<RECIPE>.cfg``` (where ```<RECIPE>``` is the name of a the specific recipe you are using).
-We will start with a recipe called ```naive_01_hts```.
+We will start with a recipe called ```naive_01_nn```.
 If you want to add components to the synthesiser, the best way to start will be to take the file for an existing recipe, copy it to a file with a new name and modify it.

-The recipe ```naive_01_hts``` is a language independent recipe which naively uses letters as acoustic modelling units.
+The recipe ```naive_01_nn``` is a language independent recipe which naively uses letters as acoustic modelling units.
 It will work reasonably for languages with sensible orthographies (e.g. Romanian) and less well for e.g. English.

 Ossian will put all files generated during training on the data ```<DATA_NAME>``` in language ```<LANG>``` according to recipe ```<RECIPE>``` in a directory called: